HCL-TECH-SOFTWARE/domino-linux/docs/linux/rhel.md

 {: .label .label-green }
 HCL Domino 11.0.1
 {: .label .label-green }

+Domino 14.5.1 has been tested by HCL and is certified to run on RHEL10, see [HCL Domino 14.5.1 System Requirements](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0128491)

 RHEL 10 has been released after Domino 14.0 shipped, so it has not (yet) been undergoing the certification tests at HCL, however, customers have reported it to work fine.